gbaeke/aks-deep-dive/exercises/00-networking/01-linkerd/README.md

 ```
 linkerd viz install | kubectl apply -f -
+linkerd viz check
 ```

+After installation, run `linkerd viz dashboard`

+⚠️ This might trigger AKS scale out.
+The most likely cause is that you hit the pod limit of 30.
+Give the cluster some time to scale out.

 After the installation, launch the Linkerd dashboard with `linkerd viz dashboard` and view the dashboard via the localhost URL.